Neurodivergence at work

 - Know your strengths: everyone who is neurodivergent has skills and abilities formed from years of doing things a little differently.
 Think about what you bring to your role and highlight your unique skills.

 - Know your limits: you’ve got unique skills, but there may still be some things you cannot do well.
 Know where you need some extra support to do your best work and ask for that help.

 - Get the tech: assistive technology (like ‘Dictate’ on Microsoft, smart pens, noise cancelling headphones, etc).

 - Disclosure: decide whether to identify your neurodivergence and to who, when and where.
 Read Reveal or Conceal - Disclosure in the Workplace and Identifying disability status at the University.

 - Manage stress and anxiety: see Neurodiversity Resources for managing anxiety and wellness, materials for success in the workplace and the Mental health and wellbeing webpages on the Equity website.
 Read How to communicate well at work ASPIES@WORK Autistic Reporter

-- Talk to your manager and colleagues about neurodiversity and discuss how they can help to provide a supportive environment at work.
+- Talk to your manager and colleagues about neurodivergence and discuss how they can help to provide a supportive environment at work.
 Get further support at work from your HR Manager, Staff Equity Manager, and EAP.

 - The Neurodiversity Hub based at La Trobe University, Australia, including Comprehensive resources for managers and those who are neurodiverse